turingschool/md_launch_curriculum/Mod2/Labs/Week1/IntroToDatabases.md

 ## Practice
 ### Datatypes

-One thing you may have noticed in the lesson is that we often see datatyps in PostgreSQL that are not familiar to us (not the same as the c# datatypes).
+One thing you may have noticed in the lesson is that we often see datatypes in PostgreSQL that are not familiar to us (not the same as the c# datatypes).

 > With a group, research and define the following PostgreSQL datatypes.
 You can use [this cheatsheet](https://www.simplecode.io/blog/resources/postgres-data-types-cheat-sheet/) to get you started!
 > * serial
 > * varchar
 > * text
 > * timestamp
 > Be ready to share out!

 ** Instructor Note ** The most important datatypes for students to be familiar with are serial and varchar.
 We want them to know that serial will auto-increment, and that varchar is given a character limitation.